connornishijima/Miduino32/README.md

     }

 Not too shabby!
 A few things to look at, but pretty easy on the eyes considering what it does.
 (Most of the power is hidden in the Miduino32/Cone32 Library anyways.

+The first thing you'll notice when you convert your own files, is that my_score[] can be an insanely long list of numbers.
+This is where the song data is stored.
+Any time a note starts or stops, or Miduino must wait before another event occurs, that's another number or two in the list.
+(The example above has truncated waveform and score data and will not do anything interesting.)

+DEVELOPERS NOTE: If Arduino ever tells you the code won't fit "in region IRAM", it's 50/50 between simply being too big for the ESP32 flash storage, a it's a very bizarre bug.
+Apparently when single lines of Arduino code become insanely long, it will refuse to compile it until you break it up.
+Not a common issue unless you try to torture test it with 30-minute MIDIs or "Black MIDI", but the fix is to simply scroll a quarter of the way out, and add a line break.
+Repeat for another line, and another until you've run through the whole thing, to reduce the "width" of the code.